• Skip to main content

 Rental Demand in Wrexham

 Wrexham has a strong lettings market.
-As well as locals looking for property to rent it is a popular place from those from abroad to come and work.
+As well as locals looking for property to rent it is a popular place for those from abroad to come and work.

 If you’re planning on buying or setting up a House in Multiple Occupation or HMO you can find more information on this from Wrexham County Borough Council, here.